The difference between low carb and keto is in the semantics really.

 Don’t forget to figure out your macros here: Keto Diet App’s KetoDiet Buddy

-Low-Carb is decreasing your carb intake either really low or lower in comparison to everything else.
-Likely, you're restricting your calories too low.
-And, it's super unsustainable.
+Low-Carb is decreasing your carb intake low or lower in comparison to your protein intake.

 Don’t forget to pin this post!